 Another thing to watch out for: when these domain companies try to upsell you on HTTPS/SSL Encryption, don’t buy it.
-Yes SSL is a must have BUT you can get it for free.
-I actually go over how to get it here (read the second to last paragraph).
+Yes SSL is a must-have BUT you can get it for free.
+I actually go over how to get it here (read the second to the last paragraph).

 2 thoughts on “WhoIs Privacy Protection: Is Your Domain Registrar Ripping You Off?”